cs50/cs50.readthedocs.io/README.md

 # Usage

-To create a new post using, e.g., `vim`:
+To create a new article using, e.g., `vim`:

     cd ~/vhosts/manual.cs50.net/html
     vim foo.asciidoc